yorgsite/storage-socket/README.md

 	* ready : When the socket is ready
 	* close : When the socket closes
 	* enter : When a peer enters.
-	* enter : When a peer leaves.
+	* leave : When a peer leaves.
 	* message : When a peer used 'send(yourId|"all",data)'.
 	* question : When a peer used 'ask(yourId|"all",data)'.
 	* @param {function(message: StorageMessage|any): void }} callback